Effects of stellar-mass primordial black holes on first star formation: Methodology

 For gas particles, we calculate the PBH-induced displacement and velocity fields following the same procedure (Equ.~\ref{e3}-\ref{e7}).
 The only difference is that we have replaced $a_{\rm eq}$ in Equ.~\ref{e6} with $a_{\rm rec}=1/(1+z_{\rm rec})$ given the redshift of recombination $z_{\rm rec}\sim 1100$, assuming that isocurvature perturbations in gas only starts to grow after photon-gas decoupling due to Silk damping.
 Our results are not sensitive to the initial displacement field of gas particles, since gas cannot condense into dark matter structures at $z\gtrsim 100$ anyway, which are not massive enough to overcome gas pressure.
 However, the velocity field of gas (with respect to that of DM), i.e. streaming motion between gas and DM \citep{Tseliakhovich2010}, can play an important role in early star formation (see e.g., \citealt{maio2011impact,greif2011delay,stacy2011effect,naoz12,naoz13,fialkov2012,Hirano2018formation,Anna2019,Park2020}).
-Therefore, for the CDM and fiducial PBH models in Case A, we also run a simulation that includes an universal\footnote{The streaming motion is coherent over scales of a few co-moving Mpc \citep{Tseliakhovich2010}, much larger than the size of our zoom-in region, such that we can adopt a constant velocity offset throughout the zoom-in region.} initial velocity offset between gas and DM in a random direction with a magnitude of $v_{\rm ini}=v_{\rm b\chi}a_{\rm rec}/a$.
-Here we choose $v_{\rm b\chi}=0.8\sigma_{\rm b\chi}$ as a typical value around which the impact on overall structure formation is largest \citep{Anna2019}, where $\sigma_{\rm b\chi}=30\ \rm km\ s^{-1}$ is the root-mean-square streaming velocity at recombination.
-The effects of gas-DM streaming motion are discussed in Appendix~\ref{ab}.
+Therefore, for the CDM and fiducial PBH models in Case A, we also run a simulation that includes an universal\footnote{The streaming motion is coherent over scales of a few co-moving Mpc \citep{Tseliakhovich2010}, much larger than the size of our zoom-in region, such that we can adopt a constant velocity offset throughout the zoom-in region. {Note that we have ignored the smoothing of gas density by streaming motion at $z>z_{\rm ini}$, which may lead to underestimation of the delay of collapse caused by streaming motion \citep{Park2020}.
+However, this will not affect Pop~III star formation at the halo scale and change the general trends that we are concerned with.}} initial velocity offset between gas and DM in a random direction with a magnitude of $v_{\rm ini}=v_{\rm b\chi}a_{\rm rec}/a$.
+Here we choose $v_{\rm b\chi}=0.8\sigma_{\rm b\chi}$ as a typical value around which the impact on overall structure formation is largest \citep{Anna2019}, where $\sigma_{\rm b\chi}=30\ \rm km\ s^{-1}$ is the root-mean-square streaming velocity at recombination. {The effects of gas-DM streaming in PBH cosmologies have been explored in \citet{Kashlinsky2021}, finding that they are weaker than in $\rm \Lambda CDM$ due to the density perturbations induced by PBHs.
+As further discussed in Appendix~\ref{ab}, our results are consistent with those in \citet{Kashlinsky2021}.}